 The idea to do something different to break a pattern works when it is something different, as opposed to more of the same done differently.

-Through solution-focused leaderhip coaching, you and I co-construct a solution to amplify what is working, even when that solution is weird, different, irrelevent, and humorous.
+Through solution-focused leaderhip coaching and executive coaching certification, you and I co-construct a solution to amplify what is working, even when that solution is weird, different, irrelevent, and humorous.